BA in Political Science with Co-operative Education

 Admission to Honours

-The Faculty of Arts procedures for Admission to BA Political Science (Honours) established in section 3.3.2 Honours Degrees with a Major Field are applicable and provide the overall framework.
+The Faculty of Arts procedures for Admission to BA Political Science (Honours) established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
 Students wishing to be considered for admission into BA Political Science (Honours) program must have completed at least 30 units.
 The GPA for admission and continuation is typically higher than the 3.30 minimum set by the Faculty.
 Please see Department website for current admission and continuation GPA for Honours.
 Students wishing to apply to an Honours program must apply through their Student Centre for a change of program to Honours by February 1.

 Courses Constituting the Field of Political Science

 All courses labelled Political Science (POLI).

 The following categories are provided for use in selecting courses to meet program expectations:

 The regional clusters group courses to give students a deeper understanding of contemporary historical, cultural, political, economic and geographical force at work within a principal area of the world:

 Note: Global Development Studies 401 and 501 may be used towards either the International Institutions and Governance or International Political Economy cluster depending on the topic and subject to approval by the Program Co-ordinator.

 Courses Constituting the Field of International Indigenous Studies